PikminGuts92/Mackiloha/README.md

 The latest build can be found on [AppVeyor](https://ci.appveyor.com/project/PikminGuts92/mackiloha/branch/master/artifacts).

 # System Requirements
-You will need at least [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) runtime installed and be using an x64 operating system.
+You will need at least [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) runtime installed and be using an x64 operating system.

 # Build Instructions
 Run `./build.sh`